gyunaev/spivak/README.md

 Currently the only way to test the player is to build it from source, which should be easy on Linux, but may be cumbersome on other OSes.
 You would need the following libraries:

-- Qt 5.5 (might work on prior versions too, but will NOT work on Qt4);
+- Qt 5.5 (might work on prior versions too - this means the code may need changes which are doable - but will NOT work on Qt4);
 - GStreamer 1.0 (will NOT work on 0.10) and related libraries, notably Glib;
 - uchardet2 (for automatic charset decoding);
 - libzip (for handling ZIP and old KFN files);